-Learning and Reflection – Developing Good Practice
+Learning and Reflection – Developing good practice.

 The biggest gain from my activity as an Independent Consultant has been the variety and interest of the work I have done.
-My earlier Advisory Teacher work involved much cross-disciplinary and cross-agency work, and this aspect of my practice has increased many times since becoming an Independent Consultant, with extra geographical dimensions – local authority, region and country.
+My Advisory Teacher work involved much cross-disciplinary and cross-agency work, and this aspect of my practice has increased many times since becoming an Independent Consultant, with extra geographical dimensions – local authority, region and country.
 The richness and challenge of this experience has been accompanied by the development of personal friendships.
 I have become increasingly involved in writing and editing, acting as book reviews editor for DrugLink (alas, no more…) and Drugs and Alcohol Today, and now working along with Axel Klein as co-editor of Drugs and Alcohol Today.
-I am also participating in Project HOPE UK’s Thoughtful Path Munsieville community development project in Johannesburg, delivering a first work-shop on monitoring and evaluation there in February 2013 and writing a health education curriculum for the township residents, delivered by local activists.
+I have also contributed to Project HOPE UK’s Thoughtful Path Munsieville community development project in Johannesburg, delivering a first work-shop on monitoring and evaluation there in February 2013 and writing a health education curriculum for the township residents, delivered by local activists.

-My early focus on school-based work and work around substance misuse and sexual health – to use public health rather than educational terminology – has made me more and more aware of the links and relationships which these areas have with each other; and with child protection, emotional health and well-being, parenting and socio-economic status – or what we used to call ‘class.’
+My early focus on school-based work and work around substance misuse and sexual health – to use public health rather than educational terminology – has made me increasingly and constantly aware of the links and relationships which these areas have with each other; and with child protection, emotional health and well-being, parenting and socio-economic status – or what we used to call ‘class.’
 I regard each of the areas in which I work as being parts of a system or syndrome, not separate, single-issue topics.
 To respond to one means to consider all.